By Kshetez Vinayak, founder of SupaSidebar. Last updated May 7, 2026.

 Safari + Extensions

 Safari is the performance king on Mac.
-Battery life alone makes it worth considering - I measured 2-3 hours more battery life per charge compared to Chrome on a MacBook Air M2.
+Battery life alone makes it worth considering - in my own everyday usage on a MacBook Air M2, Safari ran roughly 2-3 hours longer per charge than Chrome with the same workload (a personal observation, not a controlled benchmark).
 But Safari's tab management is basic: no vertical tabs, no Spaces, limited sidebar functionality.

 Safari Tab Groups exist but they're clunky compared to Arc Spaces.
 You can't see all your grouped tabs at a glance without clicking into each group.